 The Ballona Creek Estuary Toxics TMDL identifies urban stormwater as a substantial source of metals and the most prevalent metals in urban stormwater are consistently associated with particulates.
 As a result, metals have the potential to accumulate in estuarine sediments where they may pose a toxicity risk.
 A majority of organic constituents in stormwater such as PAHs, phthalates, and OC compounds are also associated with particulates.

-WLA Translation
+Waste Load Allocation Translation

-The Ballona Creek Estuary Toxics TMDL assigns grouped mass-based waste load allocations (WLAs) per construction area in grams per year per acre (g/yr/ac) for cadmium, chlordane, copper, DDT, lead, PAHS, PCBS, silver, toxicity in sediment, and zinc.
-The WLAs for are shown in Table 46 below.
+The Ballona Creek Estuary Toxics TMDL assigns grouped mass-based waste load allocations per construction area in grams per year per acre (g/yr/ac) for cadmium, chlordane, copper, DDT, lead, PAHs, PCBs, silver, toxicity in sediment, and zinc.
+The waste load allocations for are shown in Table 46 below.

-Table 46 – Ballona Creek Estuary WLAs
+Table 46 – Ballona Creek Estuary Waste Load Allocations